khcanniff/TigAR/README.md

 #### The image below is the final product.

 ![logo](https://github.com/khcanniff/TigAR/blob/master/Documentation/Images/Screenshot%20of%20IRL%20test.JPG)

+### Building Mapbox with Unity.
+##### Download Mapbox and [follow their steps](https://www.mapbox.com/unity/) to install it in the project.
+Go to Mapbox -> Setup and then add the Mapbox key.
+This key is located on the Final Submission assignment within README.txt, so copy that key and place it into the "Access Token" section in the popup.
+Use this key only since it connects directly to the correct map we customized on the Mapbox studio site online.
+Once this is done, Mapbox will be ready for development.

 # 2D Map
 ##### We thought it would be helpful for users of the application to have access to a static version of the map.
 We downloaded an online PDF of the map online and imported it into Unity.
 Once the UOP map was in Unity we wanted the user to be able to pan zoom into the map for ease of visualization.
 There was existing tutorial online for how to pan and zoom on a mobile phone game.
 We adapted the code to fit our project and it is located in the CameraHandler.cs script.
 The user can pinch the map to zoom in and out, while panning around the map with the ease of a finger touching the screen.